-The appraisal profession is evolving constantly.
-Every year, it seems, appraisers are asked to present extra information or have steps added to their appraisal process.
-All to ensure their client receives the best data to be had.
-In order to keep up with the continuously changing requirements, WalshStreet Appraisals is always seeking new tools and improving processes to increase efficiency so we can do more work for you.
-At WalshStreet Appraisals we know that time is important to everybody, so we've listed some things you can do to accelerate the process on any appraisals ordered from WalshStreet Appraisals.
+The appraisal profession is always evolving.
+Commonly, it seems, appraisers are asked to offer more information or have steps added to their process.
+All to guarantee their client gets the best information available.
+To stay current with the continuously changing requirements, WalshStreet Appraisals is continuously seeking additional tools and tweaking processes to increase efficiency so we can do more work for you.
+Since WalshStreet Appraisals knows that time is important to everyone, below are some items you can do to lower turn times when you order an appraisal from WalshStreet Appraisals.

 - Are you ordering appraisals online?

-- When you order online, you get automatic e-mail notifications that the order was received, and fast, secure .PDF format report delivery.
+- When you order online, you get automatic e-mail acknowledgements that the order was received, and fast, secure .PDF format report delivery.
 This tip alone will save the most time!
-We don't have to re-key information from a fax, and nor will you wonder whether the order was received.
+We don't have to manually enter information from a fax, and you don't have to wonder whether we received the order.

-- There's nothing like being one number off on the street address to unnecessarily slow down an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name is helpful information to pass long with your assignment.
-We even welcome lists of recent sales in the area — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours might differ from yours.
+- Being just one number off on the street address can really unnecessarily slow down an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name are helpful data to pass long with the assignment.
+We even welcome lists of recent sales in the area — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

-You're always free to contact us if you have any questions about your property or an appraisal we're working on for you.
+Feel free to contact us if you have any questions about your property or an assignment we're working on for you.

-- Cookie-cutter houses are relatively easy to appraise.
-What takes time is analyzing how differing characteristics add to or detract from what otherwise would be a property's market value.
-At the time you order your report, be sure to let us know if there are unique characteristics of the home or surrounding area -- for example, it's had a recent addition put on, it's subject to zoning restrictions, it's predisposed to flooding.
-These are things we'll find out on our own anyway, and knowing them sooner makes your report arrive quicker.
+- It's relatively easy to appraise a cookie-cutter home.
+Most of an appraiser's time is spent analyzing how features unique to a property contribute to or detract from what otherwise would be a property's market value.
+When you order your report, let us know if there are unique details of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
+These are things we will find out on our own anyway, and knowing them sooner makes your report arrive earlier.

-Hearing it directly from you -- the person they are working with on their loan -- a short explanation about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can shorten the time it takes to inspect a home.
-Our website has many pages of relevant information about the appraisal process for homeowners.
-Please feel free to share it with your customers.
-Encourage them to call us if they want to familiarize themselves with the staff and our services.
-And tell them it's to their advantage to set the appointment without delay!
+Coming from you -- a person they have been working with on their loan -- some information about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely shorten the time it takes to inspect a home.
+Please feel free to point your customers to this website, where we have several pages of helpful information for homeowners as well as others describing the appraisal process.
+Have them call us if they want to become familiar with our staff and services.
+And tell them it benefits them to set the appointment promptly!

-- No more phone and fax tag.
-Up-to-the-minute status updates are available online, anytime, 24/7.
-As each important milestone in an assignment is completed, that information can be viewed instantly online.
+- Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
+As each important milestone in an assignment is completed, that information is available instantly to you online.
 It's never been easier to keep track of your report's status.